-(Equation 3) $$C_2 = \left(\widehat{W}^T \widehat{W}\right)^{-1} \widehat{W}^T B_2$$ from the remaining runs was used to generate a weight matrix for each feature dimension (color and direction) within each ROI.
-We then inverted the weight matrix and applied it to data from the left-out run to generate reconstructions in channel space (also referred to as "channel tuning functions" CTFs).
-Reconstructions from each iteration of the leave-one-run-out procedure were then aligned and averaged together to generate reconstructions for the delayed-recall task, which we then quantified using the procedure outlined below.
-These results are shown in Figures 4, 5 and 6.
+$$C_2 = \left(\hat{\boldsymbol{W}}^T \hat{\boldsymbol{W}}\right)^{-1} \hat{\boldsymbol{W}}^T B_2 \tag{3}$$ fold, one of the runs from the delayed recall task was set aside and each time point from the remaining runs was used to generate a weight matrix for each feature dimension (color and direction) within each ROI.
+We then inverted the weight matrix and applied it to data from the left-out run to generate reconstructions in channel space (also referred to as "channel tuning functions").
+Reconstructions from each iteration of the leave-one-run-out procedure were then aligned and averaged together to generate reconstructions for the delayed recall task, which we then quantified using the procedure outlined below.
+These results are shown in Figure 4.
+Important to note is that the results from the analyses of the oneitem delayed recall data indicated that the IEM reconstruction of the neural representation of direction was markedly superior than that for color and, furthermore, that the reconstruction of direction was markedly stronger in the VOT (Figure 4) than in the parietal and frontal ROIs (Figures 10 and 11).
+Therefore, to maximize the sensitivity for addressing our questions of principal interest, we focused on the representation of direction in the VOT ROI by training a "one-item delay" IEM from TR 6 of the delayed recall task and testing it on data from the MSR task.

-As an initial validation step, we implemented a leave-one-run out cross-validation procedure where, for each fold, one of the runs from the delayed-recall task was set aside and each time point
+As an initial validation step, we implemented a leaveone-run-out cross-validation procedure where, for each

-Once the weight matrix was generated from delayed-recall data, data from each time point in the MSR task (testing phase) was multiplied by the inverted weight matrix as described in Equation 3 to generate a reconstruction time course of direction.
+Once the weight matrix was generated from delayed recall data, data from each time point in the MSR task (testing phase) was multiplied by the inverted weight matrix as described in Equation 3 to generate a reconstruction time course of direction.
 Each of these feature-specific reconstruction time courses were then circularly shifted to a common center (0°) and averaged with those from like trials.
-Thus, for example, to generate the "Attended" reconstructions for the Unbound condition (Figure 7), channel outputs from trials for which "<Direction>" was relevancecued, and for the item that was cued by priority cue 1, were aligned along the priority-cued item's direction and averaged together.
-In order to generate the smooth, 360-point functions shown in Figures 8 and 10, we repeated the IEM analysis a total of 39 times and shifted the centers of the direction or color channels by 1° on each iteration.
+Thus, for example, to generate the "Prioritized" reconstructions for the Unbound condition (Figure 5A), channel outputs from trials for which "(Direction)" was "relevance"cued and for the item that was cued by Priority Cue 1 were aligned along the "priority"-cued item's direction and averaged together.
+To generate the smooth, 360-point functions shown in the IEM figures (6 and 7), we repeated the IEM analysis a total of 39 times and shifted the centers of the direction or color channels by 1° on each iteration.

 Reconstructions were then quantified using a bootstrapping procedure similar to Ester et al. (2015).
-In each ROI, for each feature dimension, each time point, and each condition, reconstructions from all nine subjects were randomly sampled with replacement nine times to generate a 9x360 dimension resampled reconstruction matrix.
-This resampled matrix was averaged across the first dimension (subjects), yielding an averaged reconstruction that was then fit with the following von Mises response function:
+In each ROI, for each feature dimension, each time point, and each condition, reconstructions from all nine participants were randomly sampled with replacement nine times to generate a 9×360 dimension resampled reconstruction matrix.
+This resampled matrix was averaged across the first dimension (participants), yielding an averaged reconstruction that was then fit with the following von Mises response function: